The life of Jesus will help you to better understand that (your) life is not a game, and help you to bring glory to God each and every day.

 The death of Jesus was not a random occurrence or a failure.
 It was not defeat, or a sign of weakness.
 The death of Jesus was predestinated and executed to redeem mankind.
 The apostle Peter affirmed this when he rose up to speak his first sermon on the day of Pentecost.
 He told them in Acts 2:23 “Him, being delivered by the determinate counsel and foreknowledge of God, ye have taken and by wicked hands have crucified and slain.

-In Jesus' life and ministry with his disciples, he continually repeated in their hearing that he came to give himself as a ransom for mankind, and that he would suffer and be killed, and after three days rose from the dead.
-Jesus was honest in his words, and clear, with no doubt or deception, everything that he said was certain to happen.
+In the life of Jesus and His relationship with His disciples, He continually repeated in their hearing that He came to give Himself as a ransom for mankind, and that he would suffer and be killed, and after three days rose from the dead.
+Jesus was honest in His words, and clear, with no doubt or deception, everything that He said was certain to happen.